| Home Intro Technical History Crew Models Gallery Kriegsmarine Archives More Forum UPDATES|

 29 May 1941: Ark Royal arrives at Gibraltar to resume her operations with Force H in the Mediterranean.

-13 November 1941: While on her way to Gibraltar in company with the Malaya, Argus, Hermione and seven destroyers, the Ark Royal is attacked by the U-81 (Kapitänleutnant Guggenberger) in the Mediterranean.
+13 November 1941: While on her way to Gibraltar in company with the Malaya, Argus, Hermione and seven destroyers, the Ark Royal is attacked by the U81 (Kapitänleutnant Guggenberger) in the Mediterranean.
 At 1541, a torpedo strikes the starboard side and the ship immediately takes a 10º list.
 By 1600, the starboard list has increased to 18º, and Captain Maund orders all those not required to remain aboard to abandon ship.
 Destroyer Legion (Commander R. S. Jessel) comes alongside Ark Royal's port quarter, takes most of her crew on board, and then cast off at 1648.
 Some 250 men including the Captain remain on board to try to save the ship.
 In the following hours Destroyer Laforey comes alongside Ark Royal two times to provide feed water and electrical power, but by 0400 on the 14th, the list has increased to 27º.
 At 0430, the remaining crew leaves the ship.
-Then at 0613, fourteen hours after being torpedoed, the Ark Royal turns over and sinks shortly after.
+Then at 0613, fourteen hours after being torpedoed, the Ark Royal turns over and sinks shortly after in approximate position 36º 03' North, 04º 45' West (see the map below).
 Out of a crew of more than 1,500 officers and men only Able Seaman E. Mitchell is killed.

 18 December 2002: The wreck of the Ark Royal III is found.
-It lies at a depth of about 3,500 feet near Gibraltar.
+It lies at a depth of about 3,500 feet east of Gibraltar.

 16 November 1938 - 30 April 1940: Captain A. J. Power.